-Second, and even third, 'failover' Audio: and RDS: choices are set up in a very similar manner.
-In the example above, an audio loss alarm on the primary Analog program source can be programmed to switch the processor input over to a Digital or Stream input and corresponding RDS source.
+Second, and even third, 'failover' Audio: choices are set up in a very similar manner.
+In the example above, an audio loss alarm on the primary Analog program source can be programmed to switch the processor input over to a Digital or Stream input.